How To Bottle Feed a Kitten

 The opposite of babies, you don’t want to feed your kitten on their back.
 That is the equivalent to hold a baby on their ankles and trying to the feed them.

 Another important call out that I almost forgot to mention in the tilt of the bottle.
 The reason you want to tilt the kittens head up is so you can tilt the bottle.
-In order for them to get the formula from the bottle, it needs to be turned at a pretty high angle.
-Almost upside down, and sometimes completely upside down as the bottle draws to an end.
-Finding just the right angle can be challenging so you want to test it out on your wrist first, and see what angle your kitten is comfortable with.
+In order for them to get the formula from the bottle, it needs to be turned at a pretty high angle, around a 45-degree angle or higher.

 That part is very similar to having a baby.
 It won’t always be easy.
 But once you get the hang of it, it all comes together.